 Arthur H. Penn (43) Founder, Chief Executive Officer and Chairman of the Board of Directors.
-Mr. Penn became the chief executive officer and a director of PennantPark at its inception in January 2007.
-He also founded and became Managing Member of PennantPark Investment Advisers in January 2007.
+Mr. Penn became the chief executive officer and a director of Pennant at its inception in January 2007.
+He also founded and became Managing Partner of Pennant Investment Advisers in January 2007.
 Mr. Penn co-founded Apollo Investment Management in February 2004, where he was a Managing Partner through November 2006.
 He also served as Chief Operating Officer of Apollo Investment Corporation from its inception in February 2004 through February 2006 and served as President and Chief Operating Officer of that company from February 2006 through November 2006.
-Mr. Penn was formerly a Managing Partner of Apollo Value Fund L.P. (formerly Apollo Distressed Investment Fund, L.P.) from 2003 through November 2006.
-From 2002 to 2003, prior to joining Apollo, Mr. Penn was a Managing Director of CDC-IXIS Capital Markets.
-Mr. Penn previously served as Global Head of Leveraged Finance at UBS Warburg LLC (now UBS Investment Bank) from 1999 through 2001.
+Mr. Penn was formerly a managing partner of Apollo Value Fund L.P. (formerly Apollo Distressed Investment Fund, L.P.) from 2003 through November 2006.
+From 2002 to 2003, prior to joining Apollo, Mr. Penn was a managing director of CDC-IXIS Capital Markets.
+Mr. Penn previously served as Global Head of Leveraged Finance at UBS Warburg LLC (now UBS Securities LLC) from 1999 through 2001.
 Prior to joining UBS Warburg, Mr. Penn was Global Head of Fixed Income Capital markets for BT Securities and BT Alex.
 Brown Incorporated from 1994 to 1999.
-From 1992 to 1994, Mr. Penn served as Head of High-Yield Capital Markets at Lehman Brothers.
+From 1992 to 1994, Mr. Penn served as Head of High Yield Capital Markets at Lehman Brothers.
+Mr. Penn graduated from the University of Pennsylvania's Wharton School of Business with a B.S. and M.B.A. in Finance.